-For local-focused businesses, you must sieve the opportunity to rank high in local searches.
+For local-focused businesses, you must seize the opportunity to rank high in local searches.

 In other words, developing your local search engine optimization.